Did I tear my meniscus, and if I did, is that bad?

 What should I do if my meniscus is torn?

 The answer to that question really depends on how painful it is.
 Some people have tears of their meniscus (usually in the posterior horn of the medial meniscus), and don’t have any pain.
 In this case, the best thing to do is just ignore it.
 If you leave it alone, it won’t make your arthritis worse.
 Most of the time, meniscus surgery means that they are removing part of the meniscus that is torn, because only a few specific types of tears can actually be repaired.
 This is because the blood supply to the meniscus just isn’t good enough.
 If your knee pain is really bothering you, and your doctor confirms on physical exam and on MRI that you do have a meniscus tear, then it might be worth getting surgery.
 If you are somewhere in between, then you might want to give your knee some time to calm down to see if it gets better on it’s own.
 Your meniscus tear will still be there, but there is a chance that it might stabilize and not bother you quite as much in the future.
+I frequently recommend this for my patients with meniscal tears that I see in Colorado Springs.
 Don’t let anyone tell you that you need to have surgery to clean up your meniscus, it is completely elective in almost all cases.

 -Written by Dr. Daniel Paull